clragon/e1547/README.md

 ## Contact
 The app is currently under development.

-If you have questions/comments/suggestions, you can join the [discord server](https://discord.gg/knyhWmz)
+If you have questions/comments/suggestions, you can join the [discord server](https://discord.gg/knyhWmz),
-or you can open a github Issue.
+visit the form thread [e926 forum thread](https://e926.net/forum_topics/25854) or
-You can also post in the [e926 forum thread](https://e926.net/forum_topics/25854).
+open a github issue.

 ## Credit
 - iOS build script is provided by [Kritanta](https://github.com/KritantaDev).